 Our Learning Spaces

-Our learning spaces currently are what the Ministry of Education have called ‘Modern Learning Environments’ or ‘Flexible Learning Environments’ and now ‘Innovative Learning Environments’ (ILE).
+Our learning spaces are what the Ministry of Education have called ‘Modern Learning Environments’ or ‘Flexible Learning Environments’ and now ‘Innovative Learning Environments’ (ILE).
 These spaces are created to maximise learning opportunities and allow children to learn in different ways and in different settings.

 Why the change?